-Each team has 10 minutes to present—including setup.
+Each team has 5minutes to present— not including setup.
 Exceeding the time limit is a common mistake.
-Some judges will interrupt your team and stop the presentation at 10 minutes while others may shorten the question time afterward to compensate.
+Some judges will interrupt your team and stop the presentation at 5 minutes while others may shorten the question time afterward to compensate.

 Judges at a tournament will only consider what your team tells them, so make sure your team shows or describes how they met the requirements.
 Anything they want the judges to know should be included in your team’s presentation.
 After your team’s presentation, the judges may ask questions of your team as a whole or may direct questions to individual team members.
 Your team should be prepared for either format.

 To be eligible for Project awards, your team must: